MicrosoftDocs/azure-ai-docs/articles/machine-learning/prompt-flow/how-to-develop-flow.md

 To help you manage chat history, `chat_history` in the **Inputs** section is reserved for representing chat history.
 You can't manually edit `chat_history`.

 Chat history is structured as a list of inputs and outputs.
 All interactions in the chat box, including user chat inputs, generated chat outputs, and other flow inputs and outputs, are automatically stored in chat history.
+The following code shows the structure of chat history.

 ```json
 [